robertmuth/Cwerg/CodeGenA32/README.md

 ### Global Register Allocation

-This phase assigns CPU registers to all global IR regsiters, so that afterwards all global IR registers have either been assigned a CPU register or have been spilled.
+This phase assigns CPU registers to all global IR registers, so that afterwards all global IR registers have either been assigned a CPU register or have been spilled.
 The spilling is done explicitly in the IR via `ld.stk`/`st.stk`.

 ###  Stack Finalization And Fixed Register Assignment